arcalot/arcaflow-plugin-pcp/README.md

 This plugin runs PCP pmlogger, collects data until cancelled, and then generates a structured output of the results.

-***Note:** This plugin runs indefinitely until explicitly cancelled.
+> [NOTE] This plugin runs indefinitely until explicitly cancelled.
+When used as a
-When used as a stand-alone plugin, the data collection can be stopped with `Ctrl-c`.
-When used in an Arcaflow workflow, the `stop_if` option should be used to send the `cancel` signal to the plugin based on the status of another plugin.*
+> stand-alone plugin, the data collection can be stopped with `Ctrl-c`.
+When used in an
+> Arcaflow workflow, the `stop_if` option should be used to send the `cancel` signal to
+> the plugin based on the status of another plugin.

 Workflow example snippet with `stop_if`:
 ```yaml